ronalthomas/Basic-Python/README.md

+#Conditional Statements
-#These are some basic if and else conditional exerices in Python
+Some basic conditional statement exercises in Python using "if" and "else"